mikependon/RepoDB/README.md

 ## Highlight

-RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+ - RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+You can see the actual execution result [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190307_netcore.txt).

-Click [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190307_netcore.txt) to see the official run result.
+ - RepoDb is used on the Production systems at Ørsted A/S.
+ - RepoDb is covered by thousand of major business related Unit Tests and Integration Tests.

 ## Notes